Thursday, June 28, 2012

 False Negative (Joseph Koenig, 2012)

 Nothing and nobody is simply black and white here.
 Everything is gray and in pretty fucking dark shades of gray I might add.
 That includes our hero who is likeable but nevertheless opportunistic bastard who lives off other people’s misfortunes.
 We have sleazy photographer, beauty pageant queens with price tags all over them, incredibly cynical (and hysterically funny) editor, hookers, pimps, mobsters etc. Even the only good person freely admits she'll do what it takes to meet the right people.
-There’s a nice touch at the end when murderer stoically replies to Jordan that he’s no better or worse than him as they are all just predators and vultures.
+There’s a nice touch at the end when the murderer stoically replies to Jordan that he’s no better or worse than him, as they are all just predators and vultures.
 I’m sure Raymond Chandler was smiling approvingly when reading this in heaven.

 5/5